KetchupLardon/calculator/README.md

 **Problem encounter:**

-I wanted to turn the variable "operators" into a static variable but it triggered an error in the parsedToArray() methos in the class CalculatorActions in the folder src/utils/Calculator.js.
+I wanted to turn the variable "operators" into a static variable but it triggered an error in the parsedToArray() method in the class CalculatorActions in the folder src/utils/Calculator.js.
 The error says that it couldn't read the property includes and I don't know where it comes from.